Sloopy3333/Live-Stock-price-Dashboard/README.md

 ## Introduction <a name="introduction"></a>
- This project is a interactive Stock Dashboard with [Plotly dash](https://plotly.com/dash/ "Dash documentation") with some Technical  Indicators  like RSI ,MACD  etc this is a educational project not intented to use for any commercial purposes.
+ This project is a Interactive Stock Dashboard with [Plotly dash](https://plotly.com/dash/ "Dash documentation") with some Technical  Indicators  like RSI ,MACD  etc this is a educational project not intented to use for any commercial purposes.